sukhjinder-kumar/DescentAlgorithms/README.md

 - Each new algorithm has a seprate file in algorithm subfolder.

     - The function should have parameters (dim, func, x_0, num_iter, step_size) and output history (collection of iterated points)

+- Following Algorithms are implemented here:

+    1. Gradient Descent

+## Future Work

+1. Visualization: Currently matplotlib is being used for both 2D and 3D plot.
+However `streamlit.pyplot` api doesn't support additional features like zoom in/out, and rotate (for 3D plots) making it not ideal.
+Plotly api in streamlit however do show such features, maybe it is the way to go.

+2. Higher dimensions: For now only 1D and 2D input dimension are accepted.
+The reason being the function reader.
+If higher dimensions is allowed than one must introduce more standarized symbols for each axis.